d-chambers/spype/docs/index.rst

 Liscence: BSD

-WARNING: spype is brand new and highly experimental, dont use it in production until it matures a little.
+WARNING: spype is brand new and experimental, dont use it in production until it matures a little, and expect frequent API changes.
-Also, the API will chainge.

 Contents: